hackclub/css-starter/README.md

-# Static Site Template
+# CSS Starter Template

-Looking for a static site template?
+Looking for a basic website template that includes Hack Club's theme CSS?
 Look no further!

 ## How it works